arjunkhode/Raw-Watercolor-Images/readme.md

 #Raw Watercolor Images
- ©The Sagittarius Me - Arjun Khode
+ ©The Sagittarius Me - Arjun Khode.
- Creative Commons License
+ Creative Commons License.
  Use them as long as you quote my name :)

 <ol>